Pyrad/pyradnotes/source/Geometry/ComputationalGeometryAA3rd.rst

 .. container::

-   This is because Sphinx didn't support math symbols/equations in Latex very well, so first edit the markdown file, and then export it to corresponding rst file, and use that rst for Sphinx to create html pages.
+   This is because Sphinx didn’t support math symbols/equations in Latex very well, so first edit the markdown file, and then export it to corresponding rst file, and use that rst for Sphinx to create html pages.